gui-tupinamba/gui-tupinamba/README.md

 ## Hello, everyone!! 👋
 ### Hi, my name is Guilherme, welcome to my GitHub profile. <img src="./src/assets/desenvolvimento-web.png" alt="Ilustração" min-width="200px" max-width="200px" width="200px" align="right">

 - 🔰 I'm from Boa Vista - RR, Brasil
 - ⚡ I like games, tecnology and I love listenig to music and playing sports
-- 💼 I am currently unemployed and looking for an internship in the IT field
+- 💼 I'm currently unemployed and looking for an internship in the IT field
+- 🎓 Software Engineering
 - 🌐 Acess my website on https://gui-tupinamba.com
 ##